dzimentey/taskApp/README.md

-## See taskApp in action at https://dzimentey.github.io/taskApp/
+## See the taskApp at https://dzimentey.github.io/taskApp/

 # Getting Started with Create React App